 Thank you, Sarah, for sharing your story today.

 We appreciate your insights.
 If you would like to share your story on the podcast, please contact my assistant, Kari, at firstname.lastname@example.org.
 She will set up an interview and I would love to meet you and talk with you.

-If you have purchased that, will you please go to Amazon and give that a five-star review.
 Every one of your reviews helps bump that book up in the Amazon algorithm so that women can find it.

 Please help other women find this book by rating it, and also by rating this podcast on iTunes or your other podcasting apps.
 Every single review helps isolated women find us.

 Until next week, stay safe out there.